A Federated Learning Approach to Anomaly Detection in Smart Buildings: Related Work

 More recently, federated learning has emerged as a viable, compelling alternative to the centralized approach.
 Rather than aggregating increasingly large amounts and types of data into a central location, federated learning distributes the global model training process such that each participating sensor's data is used in situ to train a local model.
 Nguyen \emph{et al.}~\cite{nguyen2019diot} proposed an anomaly detection system for detecting compromised IoT devices using federated learning by aggregating anomaly-detection profiles for intrusion detection.
-This system employs a gated recurrent unit (GRU) model, which is learned using traffic collected at various security gateways, each of which monitors a client IoT network.
 Li \emph{et al.}~\cite{li2019abnormal} presented an autoencoder based anomaly detection approach at the server side to detect anomalous local weight updates from the clients in a federated learning system.
 Yurochkin \emph{et. al.}~\cite{Yurochkin:19} developed a probabilistic federated learning framework with a particular emphasis on training and aggregating neural network models by decoupling the learning of local models from their aggregation into a global federated model.
+Zhao \emph{et. al.}~\cite{YZhao:19} presented a multi-task federated learning method for computer networks anomaly detection, as well as for traffic recognition and classification tasks.
+Chen \emph{et. al.}~\cite{YChen:19} introduced a federated multi-task hierarchical attention model for activity recognition and environment monitoring using multiple sensors.